-Ambient computing is in the air
+Ambient computing is in the air, but what is it?

 To use Siri on a smartphone is to “use” a smartphone.
 To use Amazon Echo is to “talk to the room.”

 Another is the smart thermostat trend.
 The latest thermostats pay attention to how users set the temperature — as well as the time of day and whether anyone is in the house.
 And they use AI to adjust the temperature accordingly.

 Eventually, you can stop “using” the thermostat altogether.
 It seems as if the AI is controlling the temperature, but in fact the user is — without consciously using the device.

 Now imagine the basic concept of motion-controlled doors and lights, smart speakers and smart thermostats on steroids — by which I mean advanced sensors, AI and technologies such as image recognition, voice recognition and machine learning.